nickmasster/codernitydb3/docs/design.rst

    block writers etc. GeventDatabase is 1:1 copy of that database.
 3. DatabaseSuperThreadSafe - a database to also use with threads, but database operations are limited to only one in given time.
-4. codernitydb3-HTTP - a HTTP server version of database, for multi thread and multi process environments. |codernitydb3-HTTP-link|.
+4. CodernityDBHTTP - a HTTP server version of database, for multi thread and multi process environments. |CodernityDBHTTP-link|.

 .. attention::